Justin-Insight/client-training/src/pages/the-meat-block.md

 19. Enter a product short description to give a product a one or two-sentence description that will show up “above the fold” next to the product image.
 This gives you a chance to draw the viewer in with a little detail before they get down to the full product description.
 20. When you are ready to publish your new product to your site, scroll back to the top of the page, and click “Publish” in the top right corner.
-21. For more information on adding products see the <a href="https://docs.woocommerce.com/document/managing-products/" target="_blank" rel="noopener noreferrer">woocommerce documentation</a> for adding products.
+21. For more information on adding products see the <a href="https://docs.woocommerce.com/document/managing-products/" target="_blank" rel="noopener noreferrer" class="external">woocommerce documentation</a> for adding products.

 ## Group Product